Changamwe Constituency

 Changamwe Constituency is an electoral constituency in Mombasa County, Kenya.
 It used to be one of the four constituencies in Mombasa district.
-With the promulgation of the new constitution in August 2010, it saw the creation of two more constituencies in Mombasa County.
-These were Jomvu and Nyali Constituencies which were curved out from Changamwe and Kisauni Constituencies, respectively.
-This made a total of six constituencies in 2012.
+In 2010, the Independent Electoral and Boundaries Commission (IEBC) split Changamwe Constituency in two, creating Jomvu Constituency.

 Before the creation of the Jomvu constituency from Changamwe, the constituency used to have eight wards electing Councillors for the Mombasa municipal council.
 It had a population of 131,882 people (2019 census).

-Promulgation of New Constitution
+The current MP of Changamwe Constituency is Omar Mwinyi of the Orange Democratic Movement (ODM).

-With the promulgation of the new constitution in August 2010, the districts were renamed to Counties thus bringing a total of 47 counties in the country and the wards renamed to county assembly wards.
-This also saw the remapping of Changamwe Constituency boundary by the Independent Electoral and Boundaries Commission - IEBC as mandated by the New Constitution.
+History